 - You can choose to opt out of this supplemental insurance if:

 1. Your study abroad program provides medical evacuation and repatriation coverage (please check your program materials).

 2. Your family health insurance policy includes supplemental medical evacuation and repatriation coverage.

 3. You currently have the general Gettysburg College Health Insurance Policy (Shared Services Insurance Group) since it includes supplemental Medical Evacuation and Repatriation Coverage.

-If you meet one of these exceptions to opt out so you will not be billed $41.00 per month, please print and complete this form and fax to Mary Ann Remaley at fax number: (717) 337-6624 at least one month prior to your departure date.
+If you meet one of these exceptions to opt out so you will not be billed $216.00 per semester, please print and complete the online form at& least one month prior to your departure date.
 Even students who have Gettysburg's Shared Service Insurance need to do this!
-For any other insurance questions, please contact Mary Ann Remaley at phone number (717) 337-6069.
+For any other insurance questions, please contact Zach Hertzog at phone number (717) 337-6069.

 - We encourage students to disclose to us and to their program providers any health concerns they have before they go abroad so we and the student can be sure that he/she has the adequate support and resources while abroad.